 - After you’ve dried your hearing aids, replace the battery, and power them on.
 If there are still persistent issues, contact an audiologist for repair.

 Resolve Your Hearing Aid Issues with Help from Memorial Hearing

 If you’ve tried some suggestions, but are still dealing with damaged hearing aids that aren’t functioning correctly, it’s time to turn to the experts.
-At Memorial Hearing, we have extensive experience in dealing with wet hearing aids and may be able to help.
+At Memorial Hearing in Houston, TX, we have extensive experience in dealing with wet hearing aids and may be able to help.

 Our skilled staff facilitates hearing aid repairs in Houston and may be able to save you the cost of replacement.
 And in the event that your hearing aids are beyond saving, we carry a wide selection of the best hearing aid brands in the industry, offering replacement options that are both top-quality and fairly priced.

 At our Houston audiologist office, Memorial Hearing, you can be confident that you’ll be treated with the compassionate care and consideration you deserve.
 For Dr. Elly Pourasef and the rest of our team, supporting our patients in restoring their hearing and quality of life is always our guiding mission.

 As one of the leading audiologists in Houston, Dr. Elly Pourasef provides a level of professionalism, service, and understanding that few others can offer.
 Whether you’re in need of a diagnostic hearing test or want to upgrade your hearing aids, Memorial Hearing should be your first choice.